echicken/lilygo-t5-clock/README.md

 I'm using the variant of this display with a JST battery connector rather than the 18650 version.
 The intention is to keep it thin and flat, to be used as a wall clock.
 Every case I've seen so far is thicc or has a hump on the back for a big round battery, so I'll design my own and add it here once I've settled on a suitable battery.

-I am currently testing with [this battery](https://www.amazon.ca/gp/product/B091Y3TW9F) and am hoping that the runtime will be acceptable.
+I'm waiting for [this battery](https://www.amazon.ca/gp/product/B095BTSMYH?th=1), which is slightly smaller in width and height than the EPD, and is 10 mm thick.
+The less often I need to take this thing off the wall to recharge it, the better.

 ### Power Consumption

-The EPD is fully powered off between updates, including the obnoxious blue LED when on battery power.
+The EPD is fully powered off, along with the obnoxious blue LED, except when actively drawing.
+(The blue LED is always on when on USB power, but not on battery.)

 I initially used the Arduino [Ticker](https://www.arduino.cc/reference/en/libraries/ticker/) library, and then [TickTwo](https://github.com/sstaub/TickTwo) in order to schedule various timed events.
 It quickly became clear that the current consumption was unsuitable for a battery-powered device, even when turning WiFi off when it wasn't needed and limiting screen updates to a reasonable extent.